 This is why many organizations are turning to security ratings and peer comparisons to report on and set goals for security outcomes.

-A security rating is akin to a credit score, the higher an organization's security rating, the better their security posture and the less likely they will suffer from a cyber attack, data breach or data leak.
+A security rating is akin to a credit score; the higher an organization's security rating, the better its security posture and the less likely it will suffer from a cyber attack, data breach, or data leak.

-They can also see how changes to their or their vendors' security infrastructure has impacted their rating, either positively or negatively and then evaluate and mitigate any issues.
+Armed with first-party, third-party, and fourth-party security ratings, organizations can proactively identify, quantify and manage cybersecurity risk throughout their ecosystem and attack surface.
+They can also see how changes to their or their vendors' security infrastructure have impacted their rating, either positively or negatively, and then address these risks in a mitigation workflow.

-Critically, security ratings provide a common language that can be understood by technical and non-technical stakeholders by providing a easy to understand numeric or letter-grade score.
+Security ratings provide a common language that technical and non-technical stakeholders can understand by providing an easy-to-understand numeric or letter-grade score.

 This is particularly important for CISOs looking to compare how their organization is performing against its competition and to measure the effectiveness of a vendor's security performance.
 As organizations outsource more, the risk of third-party data loss or exposure increases.

-This is why the ability to identify high-risk vendors and plan for business continuity is an increasingly in demand skill set.
+This is why the ability to identify high-risk service providers and plan for business continuity is an increasingly in-demand skill set.